[Originally posted 10/6/2006]

 Some dogs are just not as fortunate as others.
-Solomon and Scooter are lamenting the insensitivity of their narrow-minded, fundamentalist owners who take such a literal view of Scripture that they see no justification for participating in Pet Blessing Day.
+Solomon (pet of Desmond Fuller] and Scooter are lamenting the insensitivity of their narrow-minded, fundamentalist owners who take such a literal view of Scripture that they see no justification for participating in Pet Blessing Day.

 Pets of many Roman Catholic owners were much more privileged as they had the presiding priest sprinkle them with holy water and pronounce all types of blessing over their shaggy manes.